Use YAML anchoring with multi-file configuration for modular, reusable configurations.

 To switch environments: Just uncomment the line you want!

-Example: User Permission Presets
+Example: User Permission Presets link

 File: users-config.yaml